 Requesting an organization determination

-- If you think your health could be seriously harmed by waiting the standard 14 days for a decision, ask your plan for a fast decision.
+- If you think your health could be seriously harmed by waiting the standard 14 days for a decision, ask your plan for a fast or "expedited" decision.
 The plan must give you its decision within 72 hours if it determines, or your doctor tells your plan, that waiting for a standard decision may seriously jeopardize your life, health, or ability to regain maximum function.

 - If the plan won't cover the items or services you asked for, you'll get a notice explaining why your plan fully or partially denied your request and instructions on how to appeal your plan's decision by requesting a reconsideration.
 If you appeal the plan’s decision, you may want to ask for a copy of your file containing medical and other information about your case.
 Your plan may charge you for this copy.